 If you’ve read our Ultimate SEO Checklist, you’ll already be familiar with this tool.
 If not, don’t panic – you’re about to learn everything you need to know to get started.

-Schema markup is microdata that you put on your website to help the search engines return more informative and detailed results to searchers (commonly known as a rich snippet).
+Schema markup, also called structured data, is microdata that you put on your website to help the search engines return more informative and detailed results to searchers (commonly known as a rich snippet).

 You already know how search engine bots crawl and index the content on your site so they can return it in relevant search results.
 These are the basics of SEO.